API Gateway

 nginx

-Here we use nginx as the basis of our reverse proxy.
-In the Docker file we specify that the /etc/nginx/conf.d/default.conf file in the nginx image will be replaced by a custom my-server.config
+I used nginx as the basis of my reverse proxy.
+In the Dockerfile I specified that the /etc/nginx/conf.d/default.conf file in the nginx image would be replaced by a custom my-server.config.

 DOCKERFILE